RELATED ECOLOGY PROGRAM

 Our chilly, rainy, and snowy winter has turned into a chilly and rainy spring.
 Abundant precipitation has set us up for a strong water supply in late spring and summer, but it also has caused problems with flooding in parts of the state.
 The weather is expected to stay relatively cool and wet as we inch toward summer, although there is a possibility of warm and dry El Niño conditions in our future.
 Overall, water supply forecasts are looking good.

-Let’s take a look at what’s going on as of April 19:
+Let’s take a look at what’s going on:

 Status of supplies